Create the Space. Create the Culture.

 The Vision

-Every school library tells a story about how it’s meant to be used.
-Moore’s story was written in fixed bookcases, assigned seating, and shelving that consumed 40% of the floor while serving only one use case.
+Every school library tells a story about how it's meant to be used.
+Moore's story was written into fixed bookcases, assigned seating, and shelving that consumed 40% of the floor while serving only a single use case.
+The librarian needed four.

-Color and materiality mattered too.
-The warm wood tones of the remaining shelving balanced with the soft blues of collaborative seating created an environment that felt inviting and grounded, not corporate or cold.
+Color and material reinforced the intent.
+The warm wood tones of the remaining shelving were balanced against the soft blues of the collaborative seating, making the room more inviting and grounded.

 Scope of Work

-bluespace interiors partnered with Moore Middle School to deliver a solution-centric approach that prioritized the librarian’s expertise and the facilities team’s operational knowledge.
-Every furniture selection was tested against a simple question: Does this serve learning, collaboration, or community?
+bluespace interiors partnered with Moore Middle School to deliver a solution-centric approach that prioritized the librarian's expertise and the facilities team's operational knowledge.
+Every specification decision was tested against the same criteria the design was built on: does this make the librarian's job easier, or harder?
+Does it serve as an adaptable space for learning, collaboration, and community?

 Mobile solutions were specified to allow multiple configurations within minutes, not hours.
 Height-adjustable and modular pieces accommodated different uses without requiring permanent fixtures.
 Soft seating created islands of comfort for quiet reading while flip-tops enabled group work.
 Storage became visible and accessible, eliminating the need for hidden deep shelving.